GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

     ```sh
     chmod +x setup_cloud.sh
-    ./setup_local.sh --skip-infra #gHack creates the infra for you
+    ./setup_local.sh --skip-infra #the qwiklab environment has already created the infra for you
     ```

 ### Database Setup